SixSq/hn-docs/docs/training/end-users/nuvla.rst

 This the Endpoint URL of your OneProvider instance Here we will set the value : `op-exo.hn.nuv.la`

-4.Version : The OneClient version is set to a default value which we will not touch
+4. Version : The OneClient version is set to a default value which we will not touch

 - Optionally set a tag value of your choice (e.g "training") in the Tags field